appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/embedded-database.md

 docker-compose restart appsmith
 ```

-Once disabled, the Appsmith instance can't use the built-in database and the mock databases hosted on it.
+Once disabled, your Appsmith instance can no longer use the built-in database and the mock databases it hosts.

 ## Troubleshooting